bartgryszko/react-native-circular-progress/README.md

 - **friction** - the friction value for the spring animation (see [here](https://facebook.github.io/react-native/docs/animations.html#core-api))
 - **linecap** - the shape to be used at the ends of the circle.
 Possible values: butt (default), round or square. (see [here](https://developer.mozilla.org/en/docs/Web/SVG/Attribute/stroke-linecap))
 - **children(fill)** - you can pass function as a child to receive current fill
+- **onAnimationComplete** - you can pass a callback function that will be invoked when animation is complete. (see [here](https://facebook.github.io/react-native/docs/animated.html#working-with-animations))
+- **onLinearAnimationComplete** - you can pass a callback function that will be invoked when linear animation is complete. (see [here](https://facebook.github.io/react-native/docs/animated.html#working-with-animations))
 ## Working example app

 You can find working example in the `example` directory of this repository.
 You can run it by: